The Red-White-Red – Card

 and learn more about it

-Red-White-Red – Card for Skilled Workers in Shortage Occupations
+Skilled Workers in Shortage Occupations

-The Red-White-Red – Card for Skilled Workers in Shortage Occupations targets third-country nationals who have a binding job offer and relevant training in a specified shortage occupation.
-Austria publishes a list of shortage occupations each year.
+The Red-White-Red - Card for Skilled Workers in Shortage Occupations is aimed at third-country nationals who have a job offer and training in a shortage occupation.

 Qualifications (training or education in a shortage occupation)